mitranim/espo/docs/html/partials/reaction.md

 `implements` [`isDeinitable`](#-isdeinitable-value-)

-Enables implicit, procedurally-driven reactivity.
+Enables implicit reactivity driven by _procedural data access_.
 Write code that looks like a plain synchronous function, but is actually reactive.
 With `Reaction`, you should never again subscribe or unsubscribe manually.
 Simply pull data from [`observable refs`](#-isobservableref-value-).
 The subscriptions are updated on each run, and therefore may change over time.

 See [`Computation`](#-computation-def-equal-) for an observable variant.